If more women around the world breastfeed their infants, it would reduce the number of children and mothers who die.

 The researchers said, despite all the health benefits, breastfeeding rates are low across the globe, particularly in higher-income countries.

 In the United Kingdom, for example, about 1 percent of babies are breastfed until they are 12 months old.
 In Ireland, it’s 2 percent and in Denmark it’s 3 percent.
-In the United States, about 27 percent of infants are breastfed until 12 months, according to a CDC report.
+In the United States, about 27 percent of infants are breastfed until 12 months, according to

 One reason for the low rate in developed countries, the researchers said, is the availability of milk products that aren’t necessarily available in poorer regions.

 The researchers added that breastfeeding rates can be increased by scaling up policies and programs that encourage the practice.

 In Bangladesh, they noted, breastfeeding rates increased 13 percent after intervention measures were introduced.